 Using games regularly and giving students a chance to laugh together and play is a way to build trust, confidence, and community.
 Here are some games you can try in your classroom - in person or virtually!

-Beginning a new school session with games like these can help you and your students get to know each other, cooperate, and build empathy and connection.
+Here are some online games that can help you and your students get to know each other better, cooperate, and build empathy and connection.

 Laurine is a gifted actor, activist, and educator.

 "Finding ways to build trust and connection in the online space feels urgent," says actor, writer, director and Morningside staff developer Jason Jacobs.

 Get students moving and and enjoying each other with one of these fun activities.

 This collection of light, fun activities invite you and your students to come together and enjoy each other’s company during these stressful times, and take a break from more serious classwork.